 Christmas wouldn’t be complete without dolce! (sweets) A glass of prosecco along with some torroncini (a typical Italian nougat kind of nut sweet), panatone, (a sweet bread usually with dried fruit) tiramisu (a creamy coffee cake), and cannoli (fried pastry shell filled with sweet ricotta).
 Dessert is followed by all types of different nuts and fresh fruits.
 All of this topped off with some limoncello and a game of tombola, the Italian version of bingo.

 It’s not like you can say no either.
 The Calabrese get offended if you don’t clean your plate, Italians need to be constantly assured that you have enjoyed their meal!
-I make sure I am wearing loose pants during the Christmas period, or at least a long top over my jeans so I can unbutton as I eat!
+I make sure I am wearing loose pants during the Christmas period, or at least a long top over my jeans so I can unbutton them as I eat!

 Family time is extremely important.
 Cousins and other family members are constantly dropping in and out, visiting during the days and evenings.
 My family live in Australia, and we have visited for a couple of Christmas’s over the years.
 The years we weren’t in Italy for Christmas, my in-laws didn’t even put up the Christmas tree.
 For them, it wasn’t Christmas without us.

 When I compare an Italian Christmas, to the Australian Christmas, it really is the complete opposite.
-My family in Australia usually go out for dinner together for Christmas Eve.
+My family in Australia usually go out for dinner together on Christmas Eve.
 Christmas Day is usually spent having a barbecue or roast, and sitting in the backyard garden, or by the pool all day with a few drinks.